HiSPARC/publicdb/doc/README.md

 Django required!
 ----------------

-To build these docs Django has to be installed in your current environment.
+The Python package Django needs to be installed in your working environment for the building of these docs to work.
 Many modules import functions from Django, therefore they will need to be accessible when building the docs.
 If you setup a dev environment for publicdb you may need to do `workon publicdb` before running the make.